anna-soft/Nemo-Anna/README.md

 👉 https://anna.software

 This project defines **what actions are allowed, when they are allowed, and how they should behave**.

-With just **9 structured questions**, a complete device behavior can be defined.
+With just 9 structured questions, a complete device behavior can be defined.

 This is not a concept.
 **It is already implemented.**

+AI does not need to guess anymore.
 Scan a QR code on a Matter-enabled platform, and the device works immediately.